 The Track was reconfigured into its present 3/8th of-a-mile form in 1955 and was acclaimed as one of the fastest Speedways of that length in the Nation.
 In 1958, the Marshalls sold the facility to a Columbus-based organization: Columbus United Stock Car Incorporated.
 CUSI had operated Kil-Kare under a lease arrangement for the year.
 In 1959 Kil-Kare was formed into the Corporation known today as Kil-Kare, Inc. Over the years Kil-Kare Raceway has provided quality family entertainment to Midwestern American Racing fans for over 60 years!

 This is our 22nd year as a member of the NASCAR Family!
 In 1989 Kil-Kare Speedway became a member track of NASCAR.
 During the twenty one years of NASCAR Sanctioning, Kil-Kare Speedway has produced three NASCAR State of Ohio Champions, as well as the NASCAR State of Ohio Rookie of the Year and NASCAR National Rookie of the year.
 The speedway has seen the likes of NASCAR Fan Favorite Darrell Waltrip, who admitted it was an more eleven left hand

 turn road course instead of a racing oval.

-THANK YOU for joining our celebration of Sixty Years of Fun and Excitement… at Kil-Kare Raceway!
+THANK YOU for joining our celebration of Sixty-Three Years of Fun and Excitement… at Kil-Kare Raceway!